Azure/portaldocs/portal-sdk/generated/top-design.md

 ### Page design patterns
 Page layouts for common Azure scenarios including guidance on where commands, tabs, fields and buttons should be placed

-* [Overview pages](design-patterns-page-overview.md) provide get started, overview, configuration, monitoring and other information for an Azure service
+* [Service overview](design-patterns-page-overview.md) provides get started, overview, configuration, monitoring and other information for an Azure service

 * [Responsive pages](design-patterns-page-responsive-design.md)